DataAnalyticsEngineering/FANS/README.md

     spack install fftw +mpi
     ```

-    Alternatively, optimized FFTW implementations can be used depending on your system's architecture, for example `amdfftw` (For AMD systems) or `cray-fftw` (For Cray systems) or `fujitsu-fftw` (For Fujitsu systems).
+    Additionally, optimized FFTW implementations can be used depending on your system's architecture, for example `amdfftw` (For AMD systems) or `cray-fftw` (For Cray systems) or `fujitsu-fftw` (For Fujitsu systems).

-3. **Load Dependencies** Once dependencies are installed, you can load them before building:
+3. **Load Dependencies** Once dependencies are installed, load them before building:

     ```bash
     spack load cmake mpi hdf5 eigen fftw